Jeka4el/test-readme-/README.md

 ```

-'Step 5:' Check the results
+`Step 7:` Check the results
-*where /home/ubuntu/backup is a dir when you want to see backups.* <br><br>
+*where /home/ubuntu/backup is a dir when you want to see backups.*

 ```
 ls "$PWD"/backup